lsvng/Optimial-Controller/README.md

 **About**
 ====
-This project contains C++ examples on the implementation of advanced controllers, designed for navigation applications.
-It leverages the Control Law Theory to generate a control action and uses the [Eigen3 Library](https://eigen.tuxfamily.org/index.php?title=Main_Page) to construct transfer functions that governs the system.
+This project includes C++ examples that demonstrate the implementation of advanced controllers.
+It utilizes Control Law Theory to generate control actions and leverages the [Eigen3 Library](https://eigen.tuxfamily.org/index.php?title=Main_Page) to construct transfer functions that govern the system and perform matrix operations.

 The repository includes five popular and effective controllers: